davidenq/coditor/README.md

 |[string]|name|a name whatever|
 |[string]|mode|language programming|

-If you want init with a piece of code, you must specified a third key:value in the configs:
+If you want init with a piece of code, you must specify a third `key:value` in settings:

 |type|key|value|
 |----|---|----|